holoviz-topics/holoSeq/README.md

 ## Quick start demonstration

 Requires both Python and the python-venv module installed.
-These steps ensure that the virtual environment directory can be made and deleted without any other changes to your system.
+These steps ensure that the pop-up virtual environment directory can be made and destroyed without any permanent or destructive changes to your system.

 1. Clone this repository in a convenient and disposable directory: